Shadowigor/gmusic-tools/README.md

+###Because the whole file structure is reorganized at the moment, the program won't work.
+Please wait until the restructuring process is done or get a previous version.

 ##gmusic-tools: Scripts for Google Play Music
 gmusic-tools contains scripts for a more powerful management of [Google Music](https://music.google.com/).
 They are all completely written in Python and are based upon the [unofficial